gellati/egg-collector-game/README.md

 Runnable jar are produced into `build/libs`.
 These can be run with

     java -jar <name of jar>

+Gui can be run as a standalone application, while server needs to be started before client.

 ### GUI development notes
 Project dependent on jfx, see [here](https://github.com/dice-group/LIMES/issues/56)